Gaming Guru

 What are we showing our children?
 Casino gambling is the opposite of the work ethic.
 It is the "let's get money the easy way" ethic and we all know where that gets people.
 Sure, I love playing casino games, but I have no illusion that I am going to make a living or even win in the long run playing the games.
 Because Vegas is shown to be so glamorous and inviting, many kids fall for the lure.

-They should wait until they are grownups with a full time job and the intelligence to play the games for fun than to fall into the trap of "easy money."
-Glamor is merely the surface of things.
+They should wait until they are grownups with a full-time job and the intelligence to play the games for fun than to fall into the trap of "easy money."
+Glamour is merely the surface of things.
 It isn't reality.

 Thank you for putting up with my rant.